<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=231624107200609&amp;ev=PageView&amp;noscript=1">

 • After an outing in the outdoors you should always check your body for ticks.
 Finding and removing a tick quickly can greatly reduce your chances of being infected with a tick-borne disease.

-• If you find a tick on you- follow these instructions to remove the tick.
-Also, learn about the tick keys - such as the one's we distribute to our clients.
+• If you find a tick on you, follow these instructions to remove the tick.
+Also, learn about 'tick keys', like those we give to our clients (contact us for info on that).

 • If possible, try to save the tick in a jar in order to identify the tick and submit it for testing.

-• Get an early start on treating your yard with organic, routine tick treatments from Pure Solutions.
+• Get an early start on treating your yard with routine, organic tick spray and pest control treatments from Pure Solutions.
 This will help reduce the population of adult deer ticks that survived the winter, preventing them from laying eggs on your property.
-Our all natural, organic solution is a tick spray engineered from botanical oils.
-It has been proven to be safer for use around kids, pets and the environment.
-Our proven solution has over 10 years of effective results in mosquito and tick extermination.
+Our all natural, organic solution is a tick control spray engineered from eco-friendly botanical oils.
+It has been proven to be safer for use around kids, pets and the environment, with over 10 years of effective results in mosquito and tick extermination.

-Let's talk about how Pure Solutions recurring organic tick spray's can make your property safer from deer ticks and the diseases they carry.
+Have any questions, or need help?
+Let's talk about how Pure Solutions recurring organic tick spray services can make your property safer from deer ticks and the diseases they carry, without harming our beautiful New England environment or endangering the health of your family or pets:

 Request a Free Consultation